A Sum-Rules Analysis of Next-to-Leading-Order (NLO) QCD Perturbative Contributions to a $J^{PC}=0^{+-}$, $du\bar{d}\bar{u}$ Tetraquark Correlator: Tetraquark Ground State Mass Bounds from QCD Sum Rules

 In Fig.~\ref{ineq_inf_Plot}, we plot the square root of the RHS of~(\ref{ineq_inf}) versus $\tau$ and find that $M \gtrsim 2.2$~\gev.
 An analogous analysis that omits NLO perturbation theory finds that $M \gtrsim 2.4$~GeV.

 Using the LSR, we determine an upper bound on the \tq\ tetraquark ground-state mass $M$.
 As shown in~\cite{Harnett:2000xz},

 Inequality~(\ref{ineq_lsr}) follows from positivity of the hadronic spectral function and applies to an extensive class of resonance models~\cite{Harnett:2000xz}.
 In Fig.~\ref{lsr_ratio}, we plot the right-hand side of~(\ref{ineq_lsr}) with and without NLO perturbation theory.
+Without NLO perturbation theory, we find that $M\leq4.6$~GeV.
 With NLO perturbation theory, we find that $M\leq4.2$~GeV.
-Without NLO perturbation theory, we find that $M\leq4.6$~GeV.
+We note that, at the minimum value of the solid curve in Fig.~\ref{lsr_ratio}, the LSR $\lsr(\sigma)$ is positive and its perturbative contributions are greater than three times the (magnitude of the) condensate contributions, \ie\ the extracted upper bound comes from a region of OPE convergence.